Skip to content

 Those with communication and information sciences degrees work as essential team members at organizations ranging from nonprofits to corporations to government agencies.
 Our alumni have gone on to work for employers such as ESPN, Google, the US Department of Defense, and the Country Music Association.

-Communication and information sciences careers
+Communication & information sciences careers

 • Copywriting, technical writing, and grant writing